dotnet/docs/docs/core/extensions/channels.md

 ## Producer/Consumer model

-Channels are an implementation of the producer/consumer model.
-The purpose of the producer/consumer model is to allow producers to asynchronously produce data, and consumers to asynchronously consume that data.
+Channels are an implementation of the producer/consumer programming model.
+In the producer/consumer model, producers asynchronously produce data, and consumers asynchronously consume that data.
 In other words, this model hands off data from one party to another.
-Try to think of the <xref:System.Threading.Channels.Channel%601> type as you would for any other common collection type, such as a `List<T>`.
-The primary difference is this collection manages synchronization and provides various consumption models through creation options.
-These options control the _bounding strategies_ employed by the channel and the behavior of the channel when the bound is reached.
+Try to think of the <xref:System.Threading.Channels.Channel%601> type as you would any other common collection type, such as a `List<T>`.
+The primary difference is that this collection manages synchronization and provides various consumption models through creation options.
+These options control the _bounding strategies_ employed by the channel instance and the behavior of the channel when the bound is reached.

 ## Bounding strategies

+Depending on how a `Channel<T>` is created, the <xref:System.Threading.Channels.Channel%602.Writer?displayProperty=nameWithType> and <xref:System.Threading.Channels.Channel%602.Reader?displayProperty=nameWithType> will behave differently.

 To create a channel that specifies a maximum capacity, call <xref:System.Threading.Channels.Channel.CreateBounded%2A?displayProperty=nameWithType>.
 To create a channel that can be used by any number of readers and writers concurrently, call <xref:System.Threading.Channels.Channel.CreateUnbounded%2A?displayProperty=nameWithType>.
 Each bounding strategy exposes various creator-defined options, either <xref:System.Threading.Channels.BoundedChannelOptions> or <xref:System.Threading.Channels.UnboundedChannelOptions> respectively.

-Depending on how a `Channel<T>` is created
+### Unbounded channels

+When you create an unbounded channel, the channel will be able to be used by any number of readers and writers concurrently.
+The channel's writer (producer) is unbound and can write synchronously.

+### Bounded channels

+When you create a bounded channel, the channel is bound to a maximum capacity.
+When the bound is reached, the channel will block the producer or consumer until space becomes available.
+This behavior is configurable.

+#### What happens when the bound is reached?

+What happens when the bound is reached

 | Bounded                                                                                       | Unbounded |
 |-----------------------------------------------------------------------------------------------|-----------|